 What is TMJ?

 TMJ stands for “temporomandibular joint.”
-TMJ is the joint that connects your jaw to your skull.
+TMJ is the joint that connects your jaw bone to your skull.
 Your TMJ can become injured or inflamed and can lead to a localized pain disorder that is not uncommon, called temporomandibular joint (TMJ) syndrome.

 Common causes of TMJ syndrome include stress, teeth grinding, and excessive gum chewing.
 Alignment problems of how your teeth meet, your jaw, arthritis, and even poor posture can lead to TMJ syndrome.